 Do you have thinning hair that won’t stop falling out?
 Or maybe you just wish that you had thicker and fuller hair?
 If so, you may want to take a good look at your diet and what you are eating.
+Many people are not consuming foods that contain the best vitamins for hair growth.

 Having fantastic hair relies on so many different bodily systems and functions to be operating like a well-oiled machine.
 If one system goes down or is lacking, hair loss and thinning could be the first sign.